 Day 2 Aberfoyle to Strathyre

 It was raining when we left Aberfoyle and the first two miles were on good forest tracks but the next 2 were on a very boggy footpath in the Menteith Hills.
-Back on firm track we walked past Loch Venacher, took a footpath round Calender to Kilmahog.
-By bthis time it had stopped raining.
-From Kilmahog the path is shared by walkers and cyclists and as it follows a dismantled railway past Loch Lubaig the walking is easy.
-The longest day, we walked 18 miles.
+Back on firm track we walked past Loch Venacher, and took a footpath round Calender to Kilmahog.
+By this time it had stopped raining.
+From Kilmahog the path is shared by walkers and cyclists and as it follows a dismantled railway past Loch Lubaig.
+On the longest day, we walked 18 miles.

 Day 3 Rob Roy Way Strathyre to Killin

 We started the day walking through woodland and along forest trails to the hotel Mohr 84, which is still marked as Kingshouse on maps.
 The name has changed to avoid confusion with the hotel at the top of Glencoe.
 We then walked well-made footpaths almost to Lochearnhead where we joined the old railway line into Killin.
 Easy walking on the track and beautiful views over Glen Ogle, and the Falls of Dochart to admire in the town.
 Today’s walk was 14 miles .